JunghareNikita/django-blog/README.md

 2)open a browser to http://127.0.0.1:8000/admin/auth/group/ to open admin site. create group Admin and Author

-3) then run demo project :
+3)then run demo project :

 python manage.py runserver